mvw/hackerrank/Functional Programming/Ad Hoc/Subset Sum/README.md

 We have a list of N positive integers a_i, where N from {1,..,10^5} and a_i from {1,..,10^9}.

-Against this we need to perform T queries S_j, T from {1,..,10^5} and S_j from {1,..,10^15}, where we want to know what is the size of the smallest subset of {a_1,..,a_N} such that the sum of its elements is equal or larger than S_j or -1 if there is no such subset.
+Against this we need to perform T queries S_j, T from {1,..,10^5} and S_j from {1,..,10^15}, where we want to know what the size of the smallest subset of {a_1,..,a_N} is, such that the sum of its elements is equal or larger than S_j.
+Or -1 if there is no such subset.

 ## Experience
 It makes sense to pack a subset to match the query sum S starting with the largest elements.